agilecreativity/dotvim/README.md

 For example you may use Mac at home but use Linux at work and some plugins (e.g. `CommandT`) may need to be compiled/configured differently based on the platform used.

+### TODOs

+- Learn to use the vim-dispach to test in the background!